zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-an-existing-java-rest-api-service.md

     Specifies the relative path to the status page of your service.
     This is the endpoint that you defined in the `MfaasController` controller in the `getDiscoveryInfo` method.
-    Start this path with `/`
+    Start this path with `/`.

     **Example:**
     * `statusPageRelativeUrl: /application/info` the result URL will be `${baseUrl}/application/info`
 * **healthCheckRelativeUrl**

-    Specifies relative path to health check endpoint of your service.
-This is the endpoint that you defined in `MfaasController` controller in `getHealth` method.
-It should start with `/`
+    Specifies the relative path to the health check endpoint of your service.
+    This is the endpoint that you defined in the `MfaasController` controller in the `getHealth` method.
+Start this URL with `/`.

     **Example:**
     * `healthCheckRelativeUrl: /application/health`.
 This results in the URL: